 If the bright yellow color wasn’t already a sign that the feature must be important, the placement should, too.
 Why would any plane design want anything getting in the way of the smooth aerodynamic surface?
 Well, that hook just might save your life.
 Here are the other hidden airplane features to scope out on your next flight, too.

 When large commercial airplanes have an emergency landing, passengers sitting near the middle leave through emergency exits near the wings.
 Those wings are high above the ground, so passengers need a safe way to get down.
 Luckily, safety features make it easy.
 “Once the door is opened, an escape slide at the rear of the wing will automatically deploy, which you will slide down and distance yourself from the aircraft,” says pilot “Captain” Joe in a video.
-(Learn more about how to survive a plane crash, according to science.)
+Find out more things pilots want you to know.

 After the slide automatically inflates and the emergency exits are opened, flight attendants grab two ropes.
 One is attached between the doorframe and that hook, while the other one leads from the hook to the inflatable slide, says pilot Joe.
 By holding on to the ropes, passengers can keep their balance and evacuate safely—but the rope couldn’t attach to anything if it weren’t for those yellow hooks.
-Engineers really do think of everything!
-Check out these other 6 comforting airplane facts that will make you a less nervous flyer.
+Engineers really do think of everything—you’ll want to know what these common airplane sounds are the next time you fly!